rust-lang/rust/text/0000-label-break-value.md

  - bind `break` to the labelled block, compile error on `continue`
  - bind `break` and `continue` through the labelled block to a containing `loop`/`while`/`for`

 This RFC chooses the first option since it's the most conservative, in that it would be possible to switch to a different behaviour later without breaking working programs.
-The second is the simplest, but makes a large difference between labelled and unlabelled blocks, and means that a label might be used even when it's never referred to.
+The second is the simplest, but makes a large difference between labelled and unlabelled blocks, and means that a program might label a block without ever explicitly referring to that label just for this change in behavior.
 The third is consistent with unlabelled blocks and with Java, but seems like a rich potential source of confusion.

 # Unresolved questions
 [unresolved]: #unresolved-questions